-The users already know enough about you, your products and just need a small nudge towards a conversion, and that’s where retargeting comes in.
+The users already know enough about you, your products and just need a small nudge towards conversion, and that’s where retargeting comes in.

 Since the user already knows about your offerings, the ads should be much more targeted.
-The ad creative should be focused on exact products that the user viewed on your site.
+The ad creative should be focused on the exact products that the user viewed on your site.
 You can entice prospects with free trials, special offers or discounts.